Donearm/awesome-tutorials/README.md

 * [Logic Literacy](http://matt.might.net/articles/logical-literacy/) - introduction to Logic.
 * [Mathematical Background](http://www.jfsowa.com/logic/math.htm) - minimum math for computer science.
 * [Programmers' Theoretical Minimum](http://vissi.su/translations/programmer-teormin.html) - honestly way beyond the "minimum" but a very useful list of topics by technology to learn (or try to).

+# Formats

+* [More than you ever wanted to know about GeoJSON](https://macwright.org/2015/03/23/geojson-second-bite.html) - gentle introduction to GeoJSON and how it compares to similar alternatives.

 # SEO